 “Lots of larger shopping centres have school holiday programs with concerts and activities.
 It’s a fun, busy and exciting time full of new experiences!”
 Deborah from Learn with Play at Home

-6. Follow Up Outings with Learning Activities
+6. Follow Up Outings with Summer Learning Activities

 “Summer time for our family learning is focused on exploring new things!
 Hands on real life learning is the best no matter how old you are!
 We try to plan a few local outings in each week and then follow up with them at home through games, crafts, manipulatives, writing, cooking and most importantly BOOKS.”
 Kim from The Educators’ Spin On It (Check out Kim’s summer bucket list, too!)